RentraRentra

 California Civil Code §1940–1954.05

-This is the primary state statute governing landlord-tenant relationships in California.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in California.
+For the full text, consult the California legislature's website or a legal database.